BusProject/SalsaPress/readme.txt

 * Added two new methods to SalsaReport, json() which returns a json encoded object form the report and data_dump() which returns the object
 * Fixed a bug that wasn't loading the stylesheet and scripts correctly
 * Small style tweak
+* Got Screen shots working...
+I hope
+* Editor fix
+* Updating Event Compact
+* Clearing caching was working, just didn't acknowledge it when you hit the button

 = 1.2 =
 * Smaller bug that makes it think it's not authenticated